kirkmingyeoh/AdaptiveDFE2_AbaqusScripts/README.md

 Different versions of the same script are used for different types of adaptive analysis such as 2D/3D, different element types at the macroscale and microscale, additional DOFs etc.
 Labels for these different versions are appended the end of the script name.

-1) **DFE2_Adaptive_Main** - This is the central command script which stores user provided information (detailed in (1) Instructions.pdf above), reads and stores .inp file information for the macroscale and microscale, and calls the different scripts as necessary to run the Adaptive DFE2 analysis.
+1) **DFE2_Adaptive_Main** - This is the central command script which stores user provided information (detailed in (2) Instructions.docx above), reads and stores .inp file information for the macroscale and microscale, and calls the different scripts as necessary to run the Adaptive DFE2 analysis.

 2) **DFE2_Adaptive_RVEAnalysis** - This script reads and processes the microscale data to perform RVE unit strain linear analyses.
 It then further processes the results to obtain the homogenised macroscale elastic properties as well as the RVE stresses (which may be processed into the nonlinearity transition criterion) to be used for nonlinearity checks, which will be passed back to Script 1).